slsnow/snowball/docs/intro.md

 ## Who is this for?

-This is mostly for those that are interested in developing practical Linux skills, specifically for those interested in Linux system administration or technical support.
+This is designed for Linux beginners, who are interested in developing practical skills.
+More specifically for those interested in Linux system administration or technical support.

 ## Why Learn Linux?